TypeScript

 The TypeScript type definitions (

-file below includes the script to interact with the program.
+The example.ts file below includes the script to interact with the program.